What is Flu?

 *Certain medical conditions including asthma, chronic lung disease, heart disease, history of stroke, blood disorders; endocrine disorders (such as diabetes), kidney disorders, liver disorders, metabolic disorders, weakened immune system due to disease or medication (such as people living with HIV or AIDS, or cancer, or those on chronic steroids), people younger than 19 years old on long-term aspirin therapy, and obese people with a BMI of 40 or more.

-In most adults, an uncomplicated illness with flu can last about seven to ten days, with five to six days of limited activity and about three days of bed rest.
-However, some symptoms may linger as long as two weeks, and complications can prolong the illness.
+In most adults, an uncomplicated illness with flu can last about three to seven days, with periods of limited activity and bed rest.
+However, some symptoms such as a cough may linger as long as two weeks.
+Flu-related complications can also prolong the illness.3

 An individual is typically contagious 24 hours before flu symptoms develop, which means that people are often unknowingly spreading illness before they even realize they are sick.